AbeAsseged/Mod-2-First-React-Application---Project---2/README.md

 Defined state of data and setdata to get info from the api under const state

-After that used useEffect hook to get the data from the api using axios get method, pasted the api under a url and .then to get the response and console.log so that i can check on inspect the url api is working as well as .catch to catch an error  and setData to get the response from the data from the api in our return made a .map to catch the arr's by making a div with in a div to hold the name of the game and the image of the game with eatch one having respective class names of itemImage and itemHeading and key which i choose to be the title since it has a good chance of being not replected (distinct) and item.thumbnail under the itemIage div to catch the images of the match which I got both from the inspecting my local host wesite
+After that used useEffect hook to get the data from the api using axios get method, passed the api under a url and used .then to get the response and console.log so that i can check on inspect the url api is working as well as .catch to catch an error  and setData to get the response from the data from the api in our return made a .map to catch the arr's by making a div with in a div to hold the name of the game and the image of the game with eatch one having respective class names of itemImage and itemHeading and key which i choose to be the title since it has a good chance of being not replected (distinct) and item.thumbnail under the itemIage div to catch the images of the match which I got both from the inspecting my local host wesite